-His research interests (see publications) are interdisciplinary and sit at the research/public policy interface, identifying data-driven and computationally-intensive problems across a range of domains: data science, intelligent systems, software sustainability, computational reproducibility, public service innovation and skills/infrastructure for the digital economy.
-He is the Nesta Data Science Fellow, with a specific interest in using data science and analytics to better inform and shape public policy.
-Previously, Tom was a member of HiPEAC, the European Network of Excellence on High Performance and Embedded Architecture and Compilation and a 2014 Fellow of the Software Sustainability Institute.
+His research interests (see publications) are interdisciplinary and sit at the research/public policy interface, identifying data-driven and computationally-intensive problems across a range of domains: data science, intelligent systems, software sustainability, computational reproducibility, digital transformations, public service innovation and skills/infrastructure for the digital economy.
+He is the Nesta Data Science Fellow, with a specific interest in using data and analytics to better inform and shape public policy.
+Previously, Tom was a member of HiPEAC, the European Network of Excellence on High Performance and Embedded Architecture and Compilation, a 2014 Fellow of the Software Sustainability Institute and a 2011 BSA Science Media Fellow with BBC Wales.
 In 2014, he was made an HEA National Teaching Fellow for his work in computer science education.

-Tom has been heavily involved in the reform of computing education in the UK: he is Chair in Wales of Computing At School (CAS); in September 2013, he co-chaired the Welsh Government’s review of the ICT curriculum and was a member of the UK Digital Skills Taskforce; in 2016, he chaired the development of a new Digital Competence Framework for all schools in Wales.
+Tom is Chair in Wales of Computing At School (CAS), an organisation that has been a key driving force for computer science education reform across the UK.
+In September 2013, he co-chaired the Welsh Government’s review of the ICT curriculum and was a member of Welsh Government’s National Digital Learning Council and the UK Digital Skills Taskforce.
+In 2016, he chaired the development of a new Digital Competence Framework for all schools in Wales.